codergod1337/Studienprojekt/README.md

-# CarlaProject need a name^^
+# NEED 4 CARLA HOT PURSUIT

 ## Project Overview

-This is a data collection and scene graph generation framework for human driver behavior in the CARLA simulator.
-The goal is to record real human driving maneuvers and reconstruct detailed scene graphs, enabling:
+This repository provides a data‐collection and scene‐graph generation framework for human driver behavior in the [CARLA simulator](https://carla.org/).

+**Key Objectives:**
 * **Behavior Analysis**: Capture throttle, braking, steering, and camera interactions of a human operator to build a rich dataset of realistic driving patterns.
 * **Scenario Recreation**: Reproduce and analyze traffic incidents (near-misses, collisions) by replaying human-driven trajectories in a controlled simulation environment.
 * **Scene Graph Extraction**: Automatically generate spatial and relational graphs of scene entities (vehicles, lanes, signs) synchronized with control inputs.